sains-data/Beach-Litter-Detection/README.md

 ## Dataset
 The plastic litter dataset used is sourced from the following link https://universe.roboflow.com/monash-ventz/beach-waste-vqths with the following data usage license explanation https://creativecommons.org/licenses/by/4.0/.
-RT-DETR is trained to recognize several key labels that fall into the plastic litter category, such as:
+RT-DETR was trained using 2675 training data to recognize several main labels included in the plastic waste category, such as:
 - Bottle
 - Clothes
 - Metal